eze-kiel/sc/README.md

         300.000000
 ```

-Moreover, you can pipe commands into `sc`:
+Moreover, you can pipe values into `sc`:

 ```
 $ echo "2 10 pow" | sc
 1024
 ```

+It will display the last element of the stack.

 ## Commands